antonmry/jexler/side/guide/guide.md

 *Issues* are what jexler usually creates when something exceptionally happens that might require intervention by an administrator to get things running smoothly again.

-Jexler uses [logback](http://logback.qos.ch) for logging, by default (see WEB-INF/classes/logback.xml) the jexler webapp logs to `${catalina.base}/logs/jexler.log` (with daily rotation).
+Jexler uses [logback](http://logback.qos.ch) for logging, by default (see WEB-INF/classes/logback.xml) the jexler webapp logs to `${catalina.base}/logs/jexler.log` (with daily log rotation).
 If you change that location, the GUI should still automatically find the log file, unless you do something more fancy, like splitting up logging into several files.

 Click the name of any jexler in the fourth column to edit its script.
 Hover over the name to see the run state of the jexler.